Gallery

 -X, -F and -T options can be extremely hazardous to the health of your pool and should only be used as a last resort.

-I’m going to skip the coverage of those options as they are probable better in a dedicated recovery guide rather than a cheatsheet.
+I'm not going to cover these options, as they're probably better suited to a dedicated recovery guide than this cheatsheet.

 zpool export